sseongtaekim/sseongtaekim.github.io/index.md

 ### Recent News
 <hr>
 - Feb.
 2024 Two papers (Concept-based XAI, RAG for DVC) got accepted to **CVPR 2024**!
 Congrats Yong Hyun, Minkuk, Hyeonbae!
 - Feb.
-2024 Enki and Yong Hyun complete their MS and continue their research as Ph.D. students!
+2024 Enki and Yong Hyun completed their MS program and joined as PhD students!
 Congrats!
 - Feb.
 2024 Oh Sung and Ka Young joined the lab as a MS student and combined MS-PhD students!
 Welcome!
 - Feb.
 2024 Prof. Seong Tae Kim will serve as an Area Chair of **MICCAI 2024**!
 - Jan.
 2024 One paper (Model Interpretability) got accepted to **ICOIN 2024**!
 Congrats Soyoun!